When you're ready to buy your first home with your lifetime ISA, we'll send the money directly to your solicitor.

 Step 3: Instruct your solicitor to withdraw your lifetime ISA money

-- You’ll need to complete an Investor Declaration Form and send this back to your solicitor
+- You’ll need to complete an Investor Declaration Form and send this to your solicitor

 - Your solicitor will need to complete a Conveyancer Declaration Form